The 25 Best Padel Courts in the USA: Where to Play in 2026

 New York — 5 Courts Led by Padel Haus

-Padel Haus dominates the NYC market with locations in Williamsburg and DUMBO.
+Padel Haus dominates the NYC market with locations in DUMBO (87) and Williamsburg (86), plus an East Hampton outpost for the summer crowd.

 The Midwest — Illinois Leads the Way